 Awarded to highly accomplished filmmakers in Recognition of Significant Contribution to South Asian Film and Diaspora Stories.

-Archana Soy Audience Award for emerging directors with Cash Prizes:
+Archana Soy Audience Award for emerging directors:

 Tasveer invites submission of films on themes related to South Asia and its Diaspora.
 Feature films, shorts, documentaries, music videos, VR/360 films, experimental films, and animations of any length.